 top of page

-A Common Concern As graduation approaches, many students find themselves unsure of the next step.
-This uncertainty is common and understandable.
-While some secure campus placements or pursue government exams, a large number are left navigating a competitive job market with few clear options.
-Acknowledging this uncertainty can be the first step toward exploring alternatives-including the possibility of studying abroad.
+As graduation approaches, many students find themselves unsure of their next step.
+This uncertainty is both common and understandable.
+While some secure campus placements or pursue government exams, many others navigate a competitive job market with limited clear options.
+Acknowledging this uncertainty can be the first step toward exploring alternatives, including the possibility of studying abroad.

 A smiling person in a graduation cap and gown with a yellow sash stands outdoors under a clear sky.